 Wearing compression for the first time

 - The first few times you wear your compression garment you will notice the “squeeze”.
 It is OK to begin wearing your stockings gradually.
-Try wearing for a few hours the first day and then increase the number of hours each day until you can wear them comfortably throughout the day while you are up and about.
+Try wearing them for a few hours the first day and then increase the number of hours each day until you can wear them comfortably throughout the day.

 - Check your stockings periodically to smooth out any wrinkles as the fabric may move during the day.